SimIntToolkit/cpswt-core/Refactoring.md

 - Strings for UI comboboxes defined in FederationManager!!! and these strings are not used anywhere else, just in the UI.
 - FederationManager code contains UI-specific code (addPropertyChangeListener)
 - FederationManager.configureSimulation EMPTY (why?).
 Routed from UI call
 - FederationManager ctor creates log dir with hardcoded path
+- FederationManager ctor creates stop script path with hardcoded path